hyperledger/fabric/docs/source/raft_configuration.md

    To recover from such a scenario, it is possible to make TLS handshakes between ordering nodes consider the time to be shifted backwards a given amount that is configured to `TLSHandshakeTimeShift`.
-   It only effects ordering nodes that use a separate gRPC server for their intra-cluster communication (via `general.cluster.ListenPort` and `general.cluster.ListenAddress`).
+   In order to be as uninvasive as possible, this configuration option only effects ordering nodes that use a separate gRPC server for their intra-cluster communication.
+   If your cluster is communicating via the same gRPC server that is used to service clients and peers, you need to first reconfigure your orderer by additionally setting `general.cluster.ListenPort`, `general.cluster.ListenAddress`, `ServerCertificate` and `ServerPrivateKey`, and then restarting the orderer in order for the new configuration to take effect.

 **Consensus parameters:**